AlphaGit/worklogger/docs/configuration.md

                 // if multiple tags are in a sub-array, it will nest tag2 under tag1 ["tag1", "tag2"],
             ]

-        },
+            // Type: SummaryHtmlFormatter
+            // same properties as SummaryTextFormatter
+            // can also have the configurations specified by showndown: https://github.com/showdownjs/showdown#valid-options },
         // other properties specific to the output type